Trey Amos: Professional career

 Amos was selected by the Washington Commanders in the second round (61st overall) of the 2025 NFL draft.
 He signed his four-year rookie contract on July 18, 2025.
 In the Week 10 loss to the Detroit Lions, Amos suffered a fractured fibula while trying to tackle running back, Jahmyr Gibbs.
 The Commanders placed him on injured reserve on November 11, 2025.

+On August 30, 2026, the Commanders placed Amos on injured reserve with a designation to return meaning he would have to miss at least the first four games of the 2026 season.